Language-Research-Technology/ldaca-website/content/news/posts/cultural-heritage/index.md

 ## Managing the PARADISEC ANU unit

-In my concurrent role as manager of the ANU unit of PARADISEC, I oversaw a wide range of digitisation and archiving activities, ensuring that important cultural materials were preserved and accessible for current and future use.
+In my concurrent role as manager of the ANU unit of {{< glossary_link display="PARADISEC" id="paradisec" >}}, I oversaw a wide range of digitisation and archiving activities, ensuring that important cultural materials were preserved and accessible for current and future use.

 <br>